makerdao/pe-checklists/spell/psm-checklists.md

         - [ ] Sanity check: `DssLitePsm` has `type(uint256).max` approval to spend `gem` on behalf of `pocket`
     - `DssLitePsmMom`
         - [ ] Optimizer is **enabled**
+        - [ ] Optimize runs is set to `200`
         - [ ] Contract has been reviewed by minimum 2 specialized [Active Ecosystem Actors](https://mips.makerdao.com/mips/details/MIP101#2-8-2-active-ecosystem-actors)
         - [ ] Contract has been audited by an external party
-            - [ ] Audit reports are published in the [repo](https://github.com/makerdao/dss-lite-psm/)
+            - [ ] Audit report source could be confirmed (i.e. found on auditor's website)
             - [ ] All issues found were fixed or acknowledged
-            - [ ] No code changes are done after final Audit report
+            - [ ] No code changes are done after final audit report, based on the commit hash found in the report +
+              - [ ] EITHER code diff check for each individual file
+              - [ ] OR bytecode verification tool such as `forge verify-bytecode`
         - [ ] Deployed contract matches the code in the [repo](https://github.com/makerdao/dss-lite-psm/)
         - [ ] Deployer is no longer the `owner`
         - [ ] `MCD_PAUSE_PROXY` is the `owner` of the contract (i.e. `require(MomLike(MOM).owner() == MCD_PAUSE_PROXY`))